LunaAsefaw/sawps/docs/src/user/manual/explore/charts.md

 To utilise the `Download Data Visualisation` functionality, follow these steps:

-- Navigate to the `Charts Page` where you have visualised your data using charts and graphs.
+- Navigate to the `Charts` tab where you have visualised your data using charts and graphs.

-- Locate the `DOWNLOAD DATA VISUALISATION` button, usually placed in a prominent position on the page.
+- Locate the `DOWNLOAD DATA VISUALISATION` button, which is placed at the bottom of the screen.

 - Click on the button to initiate the download process.